-- Vlad, bakery owner in Novodonetske, Donetsk region Left: a recipient of WFP ready-to-eat rations, including fresh bread from a small bakery, in Mykolaiv city.
-Credit: WFP/Anastasiia Honcharuk Right: a recipient of WFP ready-to-eat rations, in Kherson during the Kakhovka emergency.
-Credit: WFP/Yana Kononova Cover photo: WFP/Anna ANDRUSENKO First page photos (from left to right): WFP/Antoine Vallas, WFP/ADRA, WFP/ADRA WAY FORWARD Contracting small and medium-scale bakeries in frontline regions Following the successful collaboration with larger bakeries such as the Mykolaiv bakery, WFP has contracted 18 small and medium-scale bakeries in areas closer to distributions, to directly support communities in Dnipro, Donetsk, Zaporizhzhia, Mykolaiv, Kherson and Kharkiv regions.
-Small bakeries provide 60% of the bread distributed by WFP.
+Olena is a worker in the bakery in Novodonetske.
+Credit: WFP/Antoine Vallas "THE COOPERATION WITH WFP IS A BIG SUCCESS FOR OUR VILLAGE AND FOR OUR SMALL BAKERY, I THINK IT IS VERY SIGNIFICANT AND A BIG DEVELOPMENT." - Vlad, bakery owner in Novodonetske, Donetsk region Left: a recipient of WFP ready-to-eat rations, including fresh bread from a small bakery, in Mykolaiv city.
+Credit: WFP/ Antoine Vallas Right: a recipient of WFP ready-to-eat rations, in Kherson during the Kakhovka emergency.
+Credit: WFP/Yana Kononova Cover photo: WFP/Antoine Vallas First page photos (from left to right): WFP/Antoine Vallas, WFP/ADRA, WFP/Angels of Salvation WAY FORWARD Contracting small and medium scale bakeries in frontline regions Following the successful collaboration with larger bakeries such as the Mykolaiv bakery, WFP has contracted 16 small and medium-scale bakeries in areas closer to distributions, to directly support communities in Dnipro, Donetsk, Zaporizhzhia, Mykolaiv, Kherson and Kharkiv regions.
+Small bakeries provide 43% of the bread distributed by WFP.
+Moving forward, WFP plans to contract 3 additional small bakeries in Kharkiv region.
 Improving production capacity and nutritional value Since June 2023, all wheat flour and sunflower oil purchased in Ukraine have been fortified, thanks to the key role played by WFP in building a local supply of fortified food products.
-WFP's fortified food basket provides 75% coverage of micronutrients, compared to 54% in a non-fortified food basket.
-WFP, together with partners, has been working to improve the capacities of national private sector suppliers to provide fortified commodities.
-As a result, WFP has successfully engaged 13 suppliers of fortified wheat flour and 8 suppliers of fortified sunflower oil.
+WFP's fortified food basket provides 70% coverage of micronutrients, compared to 61% in a non-fortified food basket.
+WFP, along with partners such as USAID, has been working to improve the capacities of national private sector suppliers to provide fortified commodities.
+As a result, WFP has successfully engaged 12 suppliers of fortified wheat flour and 4 suppliers of fortified sunflower oil.
 WFP is in the process of supporting small bakeries with new baking and oven technologies and has plans to promote the fortification of bread to improve nutrition as well as broaden market opportunities for the bakeries.
 Analysing local markets to support recovery WFP continues to analyse the most effective ways to support Ukrainian food systems and promote local economic recovery in areas most affected by the war, continuously adapting its assistance modalities to align with local market conditions.